fredakilla/Quadcopter-Redux-Guide/ReadMe.md

 And do the same if you want to bind buttons, like for example the engine arming, the unstuck button, or the fire button...

+It's also recommended to run a stick calibration, press calibration menu item and move you stick in all directions up to the limits, press calibration menu item to end process.

 ![ScreenShot](https://github.com/fredakilla/Quadcopter-Redux-Guide/blob/main/img/Controller.jpg)

-It's also recommended to run a stick calibration, press calibration menu item and move you stick in all directions up to the limits, press calibration menu item to finish.

 ## Rates Configuration
 The 'controller' menu allows you to define your rates to obtain the desired rotation speed.
 The supported modes are Actual, Betaflight, Kiss and Raceflight.